Skip to main content

 Work environment

 • Electrical equipment: Visually check for any damage to sockets, plugs or leads used in connection with your work.
 Avoid overloading electrical sockets and/or having trailing cables/wires.
-If there are any concerns with any electrical equipment provided by the University (e.g., laptop transformer or cable) it should be taken out of use and returned to Campus ITS for replacement.
+If there are any concerns with any electrical equipment provided by the University (e.g., laptop transformer or cable) it should be taken out of use and returned to Queen Mary ITS for replacement.
 Your home electrical equipment should be tested and maintained as directed by the supplier.

 • Work equipment: Ensure that equipment is set up properly and used in accordance with the supplier's instructions.